da-yauhenzadziarkouski/wai-tabs/README.md

     selectTab // a function/method - programmatically select a desired tab by calling it with a certain index as an argument } = singleInstance;

-  // Adding custom data attribute just as example const initialIndex = getIndex();
+  // Adding custom data attribute just as an example const initialIndex = getIndex();
   panes[initialIndex].dataset.currentPane = "true";

   return {
     /**
-     * Fires when a tab was selected on "click" or "keydown"
+     * Fires when a tab is selected on the "click" or "keydown"
-     * event or after invoking "selectTab" method (event as a
+     * event or after invoking the "selectTab" method (event as
-     * second argument will be undefined).
+     * a second argument will be undefined).
      */
     onSelect: (index, event) {
       console.log(event.type === "click" ? `Clicked the tab #${index + 1}` : `Pressed the tab #${index + 1}`)